giampaolo/psutil/docs/faq.rst

 ``libc`` uses 2 MB and 100 processes map it, each process includes those 2 MB in its ``rss``.

-:meth:`Process.memory_footprint` returns USS (Unique Set Size), memory that is private to the process.
-It's the amount of memory that would be freed if the process were terminated right now.
+:meth:`Process.memory_footprint` returns USS (Unique Set Size), i.e. memory private to the process.
+It represents the amount of memory that would be freed if the process were terminated.
-This is more accurate than RSS, but it is slower and requires higher privileges.
+It is more accurate than RSS, but substantially slower and requires higher privileges.
 On Linux it also returns PSS (Proportional Set Size) and swap.

 ----